gamemanual0/gm0/source/docs/common-mechanisms/turrets/mini-turret.rst

 Disadvantages
 ^^^^^^^^^^^^^

-- Heavier end effector, because these mechanisms are often (but not always) mounted to the end of slides, arms, or other mechanisms they usually result in heavier end effectors which could change a robots center of gravity or a mechanism's movement speed.
+- Heavier end effector, because these mechanisms are often (but not always) mounted to the end of slides, arms, or other mechanisms they usually result in heavier end effectors which could change a robot's center of gravity or a mechanism's movement speed.